DongminWu/markdown_notebook/Notes/Kernel-Method-in-Machine-Learning/Kernel-Method-in-Machine-Learning.md

 ![](./img/2017-09-20-02-21-18.png)

-*In contrast to that*, we can form the kernel matrix by simply caculate the dot product of two data matix.
+*In contrast to that*, we can form the kernel matrix by simply calculate the dot product of two data matrix.
 I just **multiply the data set with itself**.
 Here is the result: